shravankumar9892/scraper/README.md

 # scraper
-Web Scraping in different possible ways using regex
+Web Scraping in different possible ways.
+Just experimenting as of now, feel free to push any unique || useful web scraping code here :)